 - The URL will begin with https://

-- The application window will specify that SSL (Secure Sockets Layer) Library.
+- The application window will specify implementation of the SSL (Secure Socket Layer) library.

 If https, the secure lock icon, a small padlock will appear on the browser in the positions as detailed below:

 - Internet Explorer 5 and 6 in the status bar